yangshun/tech-interview-handbook/contents/resume/ats-proof-template.md

 :::tip Expert tip

-[FAANG Tech Leads](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=ats_template&aff=1e80c401fe7e2) is currently offering templates and references at only **70% off**.
+[FAANG Tech Leads](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=ats_template&aff=1e80c401fe7e2) is currently offering resume templates and references at **70% off**.

 Their templates:

 - Are created by ex-FAANG hiring managers based on top resumes received from hundreds of candidate applications
-- Guarantees readability by FAANG ATS
+- Guarantee readability by FAANG ATS
 - Cater to various experience levels

-They also offer resume references from candidates who have received multiple offers from FAANG companies - which are helpful in helping you craft content that meets the same bar.
+They also offer resume examples/references from candidates who have received multiple offers from FAANG companies - which are helpful in helping you craft content that meets the same bar.
 [Check it out](https://www.faangtechleads.com?utm_source=techinterviewhandbook&utm_medium=referral&utm_content=ats_template&aff=1e80c401fe7e2)!

 :::